 - C4 Outdoor dining areas must allow for safe pedestrian circulation and access and must not compromise or restrict the sight lines for motorists. - C5 There must be a minimum clear passage width of 2 metres between the adjacent building and leased area for outdoor dining to allow for clear passage of pedestrian traffic at all times. - C6 The number of tables and chairs that can be placed on a footpath for outdoor dining will be based upon the area and dimensions of the leased space. - C7 No freestanding A-frame style advertisements will be allowed within outdoor dining areas.

 Figure 50 - Retail & Commercial Frontage - Urban Block 2

-Figure 51 - Retail & Commercial Frontage - Urban Block 3 To be inserted at a later date
+Figure 51 - Retail & Commercial Frontage - Urban Block 3

 Figure 52 - Retail & Commercial Frontage - Urban Block 4

 Figure 53 - Frontages with Awnings - Urban Block 1